A-Chalk/DSB-Kinetics-Calculator/README.md

 <img width="600" align="center" alt="MEGA Overview" src="https://github.com/A-Chalk/DSB-Kinetics-Calculator/assets/167306438/c1fd58b2-a67c-4b29-aa92-d06c2bfdc6e4">

 **a.** Programmable endonucleases recognise and cleave target sequences, producing a number of intended and unintended DSB repair products. **b.** If the cell manages to repair an induced DSB, it can either generate a reaction terminating mutation (no longer recognized by the endonuclease), or it can precisely restore the wildtype sequence, which can then be reidentified and cleaved again.
-This ultimately drives the generation of mutation products. **c.** By sampling from an edited cell population over a timeseries and processing the DNA with MEGA safety screening, a model can be generated describing the activity of DSB generation and cellular repair.
+This recurrent cleavage is what ultimately drives the generation of mutation products. **c.** By sampling from an edited cell population over a timeseries and processing the DNA with MEGA safety screening, a model can be generated describing the activity of DSB generation and cellular repair.

 ## Model Description